 OT/PT services in the schools must be educationally relevant.
 Delivery of interventions in the educational setting is distinctly different from a clinically-based or medically-based treatment.
 Although medical conditions may be present, unless it impacts the student's ability to benefit from the individualized educational program, services may not be required.
 The amount of services is a case conference decision based upon observing the student within the educational setting and assessing their ability to meet the demands of the educational program and setting.

 Certain eligibility guidelines are mandated by law.
-In order for the student to recieve school-based OT or PT services, he/she must also be identified as fitting into at least one of the following eligibility categories: autism, communication disorder, dual sensory impairment, early childhood, emotional handicap, hearing impairment, learning disability, mental handicap, multiple handicap, orthopedic impairment, traumatic brain injury, or visual impairment.
+In order for the student to recieve school-based OT or PT services, he/she must also be identified as fitting into at least one of the following eligibility categories: autism spectrum disorder, language or speech impairment, deaf-blind, developmental delay (early childhood), emotional disability, deaf or hard of hearing, specific learning disability, intelectual disability, multiple disabilities, other health impairment, orthopedic impairment, traumatic brain injury, or blind or low vision.

 A student not eligible under any of the above categories may not be formally assessed or treated by the OT or PT, unless this is a part of a multi-disciplinary team evaluation.
 However, an informal OT or PT observation of such a student may be conducted if the parent and teacher so desire.
 Following the observation, the therapist(s) may be able to make some suggestions to the parents and/or teachers regarding any specific problem the student may be having in regard to sensorimotor functioning in the classroom.